-Important It is possible that the main title of the report Shwachman Syndrome is not the name you expected.
+Important It is possible that the main title of the report Shwachman Diamond Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 lipomatosis of pancreas, congenital